 You see, Bride was once part of an elite gang called the Deadly Viper Assassination Squad, so she's not someone to cross lightly.
 Problem is the very people who instigated the hit are her ex-comrades and their boss Bill.
 Now Bride has made a list of who's been naughty and she's working her way towards killing Bill.
 First, let's get this straight: there

-And the winners are (paradiddle pur-lease): Best Horror: Dark Water Best SF: Solaris Best Fantasy: Holes
+(paradiddle pur-lease): Best Horror: Dark Water Best SF: Solaris